packetfocus/RubyOSINT/README.md

 ### TODO
-* Add CLI arguments
+* Add CLI arguments (in progress)
-* add files to hold the URLs
+* add files to hold the URLs (complete)
-* Clean up the code
+* Clean up the code (in progress)
 * Add target input via file
 * Add scan output to file
 * Add analysis of app headers to identify version of SharePoint and OWA.
+* Ability to add in ports.
+Ex- 8080, 8443.

 ### Known Issues
+* correcting issue with error after going to CLI based usage.

 ### Credits